Environmental Impacts

 The model tracks three major greenhouse gases using 100-year global warming potentials (GWP100):

-• CO₂ (GWP = 1): From land use change, fuel combustion
+• CO₂ (GWP = 1): From land use change

-• CH₄ (GWP = 28): From enteric fermentation (ruminants), rice paddies, manure
+• CH₄ (GWP = 27 by default): From enteric fermentation (ruminants), rice paddies, manure

-• N₂O (GWP = 265): From nitrogen fertilizer application, manure
+• N₂O (GWP = 273 by default): From nitrogen fertilizer application, manure, crop residue incorporation

 All emissions are aggregated to CO₂-equivalent (internally tracked in MtCO₂-eq; the configured price still applies per tonne) for carbon pricing.